rubyonjets/jets-docs/_docs/config/reference.md

 function.memory_size | 1536 | Lambda function default memory size
 function.timeout | 30 | Lambda function default timeout
 pro.clean | false | Whether or not to always rebuild binary gems in the cache folder. pro.disable | false | Disable use of [Jets Pro]({% link _docs/pro.md %}) service.
-Disable access to pre-compiled binary gems.
+Disable access to precompiled gems.
 Note, this means you must build a custom lambda layer yourself.
 Also, disables the recording of deployments to Jet Pro dashboard. helpers.host | nil | Override the host value use in the view helpers.
 IE: https://myurl.com:8888 hot_reload | Defaults to true in development and false in other envs | Whether or not to hot reload ignore_paths | [] | Customize ignore paths.
 These paths will be ignored by the autoloader.